pdxparrot/assets/SETUP.md

   * Center the text
   * Disable Raycast Target
 * Attach the Text to the LoadingScreen component
+* Optionall, add loading tips
   * Add a Text - TextMeshPro (LoadingTips) under the Progress Bar
     * Position: (0, -250, 0)
     * Size: (750, 50)
     * Text: "Tip of the Day"
     * Center the text
     * Disable Raycast Target
   * Attach the Text to the LoadingScreen component

 ### Loader Setup

 * Add the LoadingManager prefab to the scene
 * Attach the Main Camera
 * Attach the LoadingScreen to the Loader
+* Attach all of the manager prefabs to the scene LoadingManager

 # Main Menu Setup